 If through your training period you’re being paid strictly by the mile and that’s usually the case, try to establish how many miles a week you can expect, so you can calculate your earnings.

-You will need to know how much you will earn during training BEFORE accepting to enter the training.
+You will need to know how much you will earn during training BEFORE accepting an offer to go into a paid CDL training driving position, while you complete your training.

 If that doesn’t work, look for another deal.